stefanvstein/stonehorse.candy/README.md

 #### reduce

-Reduce or fold left as we may call it in other langauges is terminal, like list, and does not necesarily return an Iterable.
+Reduce or fold left as we may call it in other languages is terminal, like list, and does not necessarily return an Iterable.
 It combines elements of the next iterator into a single result by repeated application of a combining operation.
 As a simple example we could sum like:

 ```java
 int sum = reduce((a,v) -> a+v, 0, asList(1,2,3,4))